VictoriaDhmn/OSMNetFusion/README.md

      ```
 6. `p3_functions`: Functions for `p3_simplification`.

-More details on the methodology can be found here: [TODO: ADD LINK TO PPT SLIDES].
+More details on the methodology can be found [here](https://syncandshare.lrz.de/getlink/fiLtep61RmASpNR5KdphPz/OSMTopoMerge_2024_08_27.pdf).
 This is an example of the intial network (dark blue) and the resulting network (light blue) with the merged tags:

 <table>
   <tr>